 - Krista Ford (Psychology) won the Outstanding Undergraduate Award for best research project from the Florida Academy of Science in March 2012.
 Her research project title was titled, “The Geometric Probability of Mating Success for the Greater Short-nosed Bat Cynopterus sphinx.”
 Besides winning this award, Krista’s research was published in the USFSP Student research Journal.
 Her award-winning poster was also presented at the 2012 Undergraduate Research Symposium.

-- Kristina T. Gamayel (Biochemistry) won the Outstanding Undergraduate Award for best research project (medical session) from the Florida Academy of Science in March 2012.
+- Kristina T. Gemayel (Biochemistry) won the Outstanding Undergraduate Award for best research project (medical session) from the Florida Academy of Science in March 2012.
 Her research project was titled, “Polymerization”.
-Kristine also presented her award-winning research poster at the 2012 Undergraduate Research Symposium.
+Kristina also presented her award-winning research poster at the 2012 Undergraduate Research Symposium.

 - Brittany Lyp (Environmental Science and Policy), Outstanding Graduate Award for Spring 2012.
 Brittany is a STREAMS Scholarship Award recipient, inducted into Omicron Delta Kappa national Honor Society, Phi Kappa Phi Honor Society, and Phi Sigma Theta National Honor Society.
 Brittany presented two research projects at the 2012 Undergraduate Research symposium.